dino-/metar-display/README.md

-# polybar-metar-weather
+# metar-display

 ## Synopsis

-Retrieve and parse METAR weather for Polybar
+Retrieve and parse METAR weather for display

 ## Description

-A utility to retrieve METAR weather info, parse it and construct monitor output for polybar.
-Uses FontAwesome glyphs.
+A utility to retrieve METAR weather info, parse it and construct human readable output.

 ## Installation